egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 ![rules]({{ site.url }}/images/applocker-default-rules.png){: .center-image }

-Since Powershell has gained recognition for being the attackers language of choice, many organisations are [increasingly] blocking it.
+Since Powershell has gained recognition for being the attackers language of choice, organisations are increasingly blocking it.
 However, blocking powershell.exe alone is not sufficient as there are many methods by which PowerShell can be instantiated to send a reverse shell reaching out of the organisation to an attacker.

 The post will document one such method, with the "misplaced trust binary" (as Casey Smith puts it) MSBuild.exe.
 In this scenario, the company has enabled AppLocker with default rules and has also blocked Powershell.